 The first three bytes are assigned by the IEEE to the card manufacturer, the last three bytes are assigned by the card manufacturer.
 If a computer gets a new ethernet card, it automatically gets a new ethernet address, but it can keep its IP address.
-For some cards, the ethernet address actually is configurable, but this is probably interesting only for hackers.
+For many cards, the ethernet address actually is configurable (interesting for hackers).